arras-energy/gridlabd/docs/Module/Pypower/Powerplant.md

 returned by the controller.
 Note that unlike the `load` object, `powerplant` objects do force iteration if no value of `t` is returned.

+Note the following:

+1. `gen` objects are dispatchable -- the values of `Pg` and `Qg` may be updated after the powerflow solution is updated.
+As a result, only dispatchable resources should use a `gen` parent object.

+2. `bus` objects are non-dispatchable -- the values of `Pd` and `Qd` will not be changed following the powerflow solution.
+As a result, only non-dispatchable resources should use a `bus` parent object.
+The applies particularly to wind, solar, and batteries.

 # Example

 The following example implements a 10 kW generator turn turns on only in the